meom-group/jaxparrow/notebooks/alboran_sea/alboran_sea.md

 ### Compute spatial steps

 The netCDF files we use as input do not contain the spatial steps required to compute derivatives later.
 The sub-module `tools` provides the utility function `compute_spatial_step` to compute them from our grids.
+It applies Von Neuman boundary conditions to those fields.

 ```python
 dx_ssh, dy_ssh = compute_spatial_step(lat_ssh, lon_ssh)